brettinternet/slides/content/ai/_index.md

 {{% note %}}
 There are some who may think this way.

-I think we're at a moment like this (a "fourth turning", if you will 😏)
+I think we're headed toward a moment like this (a "fourth turning", if you will 😏)
 {{% /note %}}

 ---